manishkmr91234/virtual_assistant_mk/README.md

 # Virtual Assistant (Full Stack Web)

-An AI-powered virtual assistant web app built with the MERN stack that enables users to interact with an intelligent assistant using real-time voice input and output.
-The assistant processes speech using browser APIs and responds with intelligent replies via Gemini API.
+A full-stack AI Virtual Assistant platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to create and interact with their own personalized assistants.
+It features real-time voice input/output using the Web Speech API, intelligent responses powered by Gemini AI, secure JWT authentication, and a fully responsive UI built with Tailwind CSS.

 ---